Metaeconomics Bridges the Gap

 As Adam Smith tried to make clear, and few listened: The market operates within the context of the jointness, nonseparability, and interdependence of everyone.
 It is not by benevolence we get our bread and wine, but by the attention to the interdependence which tempers the arrogance of self-interest, as represented in that which everyone can go along with, which is in the other (widely shared, and, thus ethical)-interest.
 The liberty and freedom to choose is tempered onto a path 0Z, a path defined by that which people can go along with.
 The significant other tempers your pursuit of self-interest a bit, and you temper the self-interest of the significant other, and both of you arrive at a truly happy hour on path 0Z.

-Economic Efficiency Can Only Be Achieved with Good Balance in Self & Other-interest on Path 0Z
+Economic Efficiency Can Only Be Achieved with Good Balance in the Self & Other-interest, the Profane & Sacred, on Path 0Z

-Intriguingly, too, economic efficiency can only be achieved on path 0Z.
-An Econ claims economic efficiency is achieved on path 0G: Not.
-In fact, path OG is the path of excessive greed (Scrooge, anyone?), with anyone on it needing to temper it with the other (again, shared with others, yet within our own-self)-interest (as the Ghosts helped Scrooge understand) in order to be happy and peaceful (and efficient) on XMas morning!
+Intriguingly, economic efficiency can only be achieved on path 0Z.
+An Econ claims economic efficiency is achieved on the profane path 0G: Not.
+In fact, path OG is the path of excessive greed (Scrooge, anyone?): It is indeed profane.
+Anyone on it needs to temper it with the other (again, shared with others, yet within our own-self)-interest (as the Ghosts helped Scrooge understand) in order to be happy and peaceful (and efficient) on XMas morning!

 And, as Adam Smith made clear, a capitalism & democracy would crash under path 0G efficiency conditions: People needed to go along with it --- people are not much in favor of the arrogance of self-love, self(ish)-interest only, excessive greed, and it needed to be tempered --- which happened on the peace, happiness, and efficient path 0Z, not on path 0G.
 Smith made it clear one needed to go to the station of the impartial spectator and reflect.